libbymiller/libbybot_eleven/doc/README.md

 port is accessble through the slot, and so that there's room for the servo.
 Connect the power cable and feed it through the gap in the back.
 Replace the bottom plate - you may need to twist it slightly to get it on its rails.
 Screw it on.
-Glue the white part to the CD base and add rubber feet.
+Glue the servo horn part to the CD base and add rubber feet.

-If you have laser cut the base components in the [laser_cut_base](laser_cut_base/) directory, glue the white part of the servo to base 1, glue base 2 to base 1, put the ball bearings in the holes and attach the two parts of teh servo together, screwing them in.
+If you have laser cut the base components in the [laser_cut_base](laser_cut_base/) directory, glue the servo horn to base 1, glue base 2 to base 1, put the ball bearings in the holes and attach the two parts of the servo together, screwing them in.

 If all is well, you're ready to go.
 Plug it in!